Chart Color Schemes

 Maroochy River features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 84.9% of all households, including 39.4% couples with children, 37.2% couples without children, and 8.1% single parent families.
-Non-family households account for 15.1%, consisting of 12.7% lone person households and 2.6% group households.
-The median household size is 2.9 people, larger than the Rest of Qld average of 2.6.
+Family households constitute 84.9% of all households, including 39.4% couples with children, 37.2% couples without children, and 8.1% single parent families.
+Non-family households account for the remaining 15.1%, with lone person households at 12.7% and group households comprising 2.6%.
+The median household size is 2.9 people, which is larger than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households